 Cambodian nationals

-Holders of a Khmer identity card (identity card) enter the archaeological park free of charge upon presentation of this document.
+Holders of a Khmer ID card (identity card) enter the archaeological park for free upon presentation of this document.

-The visa K is a special visa reserved for people of Cambodian origin traveling with a foreign passport (French-Cambodians, Khmer-Americans, Cambodians from Australia, etc.).
+The K visa is a special visa reserved for people of Cambodian origin traveling with a foreign passport (Franco-Cambodians, Khmer-Americans, Cambodians from Australia, etc.).
 It is free, allows multiple entries, and is valid until the expiration of the passport on which it is affixed.
-Holders of visa K are treated as Cambodian nationals — they therefore enter free of charge into the Angkor archaeological park, upon presentation of their foreign passport bearing the visa K.
+K visa holders are treated like Cambodian nationals — they enter for free into the Angkor archaeological park, upon presentation of their foreign passport bearing the K visa.

-It can be requested from the Cambodian embassy in your country (Paris for France, Washington, Canberra, Ottawa…) by providing: your foreign passport, your birth certificate, and proof of Cambodian nationality from at least one parent (former Khmer passport, Khmer identity card, Cambodian family book).
-It can also be issued upon arrival at an international Cambodian airport upon presentation of the same documents.
-To be renewed on the new passport with each renewal.
+It is requested at the Cambodian embassy in your country (Paris for France, Washington, Canberra, Ottawa…) by providing: your foreign passport, your birth certificate, and proof of Cambodian nationality from at least one parent (former Khmer passport, Khmer ID card, Cambodian family book).
+It can also be issued upon arrival at a Cambodian international airport upon presentation of the same documents.
+It must be renewed on the new passport with each renewal.

 Children under 12 years old

 Free entry for children under 12 years old, regardless of nationality.
-A passport or identity document proving age is mandatory.
+A passport or identity document proving age is required.

 Foreign residents for more than 2 years